 White Plains hosts an annual shoe recycling drive around Earth Day with the organization Soles for Souls (S4S).
 Working with local businesses, religious organizations, neighborhood associations and schools, the City has collected over 40,000 pairs of shoes for those in need.
 The shoes are diverted from the waste stream and go on to find a new life where they are greatly needed.
 Soles for Souls

 In July 2014, White Plains passed a law phasing out the use of #6 and #4 fuel oils in all commercial and residential buildings throughout the City.
-These fuel oils pose a health risk to those who live in and immediately around the buildings where they are burned and are harmful to the environment. #6 fuel was phased out in 2016 and #4 fuel is to be phased out by June 30, 2020.
+These fuel oils pose a health risk to those who live in and immediately around the buildings where they are burned and are harmful to the environment. #6 fuel was phased out in 2016 and #4 fuel by June 30, 2020.
 Fuel Oil Conversion

-The City is working with The New York Power Authority (NYPA) to accept proposals for a Community Solar Project which would utilize city properties to install solar panels and provide an opportunity to City residents to reduce their energy bills utilizing clean, renewable energy.
+The City worked with The New York Power Authority (NYPA) to accept proposals for a Community Solar Project which would utilize city properties to install solar panels and provide an opportunity to City residents to reduce their energy bills utilizing clean, renewable energy.

 White Plains also began piloting Big Belly Solar garbage receptacles in the downtown area in the spring of 2016.
 Working with the White Plains Business Improvement District (BID) we are adding these solar-powered, self-compacting units to high trash locations.
 The units are capable of holding five days of litter and send an email to inform City staff when they are full, making for more efficient and environmentally friendly garbage pick up.